Time0o/BuenzliCoin/README.md

 To start a node just run `bnode` from your build directory.

-You can optionally set addresses and ports of the REST and websocket interfaces exposed by this node via the options:
+You can optionally set addresses and ports of the REST and WebSocket interfaces exposed by this node via the options:

 * `--http-host`